Keep your attic cool, and your whole house will stay cooler.

 I've heard it said the 40% of the electricity you use in

 your homes is from items that are not even turned on.
-That is called "phantom
+That seems high to

 everything with an LED light (that is in standby mode) until you use it.